mbeddr/mps-platform-docs/src/doc/docs/aspects/typesystem.md

 !!! question "What's Helgins?"

-    It's the old name of the typesystem.
+    It's the old name of the type-system.
 The name is nowadays not used anymore.

 !!! question "How is the relation between null and other types?"

-    Null is a subtype of every [reference](https://www.javatpoint.com/reference-data-types-in-java) type in baselanguage/Java but not of primitive types.
+    Null is a subtype of every [reference](https://www.javatpoint.com/reference-data-types-in-java) type in Base Language/Java but not of primitive types.

 !!! question "What is variance?"